ksalzke/agendas-for-omnifocus/README.md

 This action can be run when one or more tasks tagged with the 'agenda tag' (set in Preferences) are selected.

-It prompts the user to select one or more events from the list of events that the selected agenda item(s) are assigned to, and then remove the item(s) from those agendas.
+It prompts the user to select one or more events from the list of events that the selected agenda item(s) are assigned to, and then removes the item(s) from those agendas.

 ## Manage Agenda Item(s)

 This action can be run when one task tagged with an event tag is selected.

-It shows a prompt which allows the user to select from the remaining agenda items, and select an action to take: complete, unlink (remove from agenda), re-link (add to a different agenda), or drop.
+It runs the `processEvents` function (described below), which allows the user to process the remaining agenda items in a number of ways.

-The prompt re-appears with any remaining items until either no items are left to process, or the user clicks 'Cancel'.

 ## Go To Event